pomkos/cv/index.md

 `2021`

+- Development of a model to predict outcomes after dynamic cycling in people with Parkinson's disease
+  - Presentation of dissertation at Kent State University's Brain and Health Research Institute
 - Examining the link between sleep disturbance and physical activity in Parkinson's disease
   - Helped undergraduate with evaluation and calculation of statistics, results were presented at Kent State University's Undergraduate Research Symposium
 - Creation of a new model that may predict performance on the SMART dynamic bike in people with Parkinson's disease